PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Methodology

 During training, we utilize a pre-trained VLM (e.g., CLIP~\cite{pmlr-v139-radford21a}) consisting of an image encoder $E_{img}$ and a text encoder $E_{txt}$.
 Both encoders are frozen to preserve the pre-trained multimodal knowledge.
 For an input image $x_i$, the image encoder extracts the visual feature $\mathbf{f}^{img}_i = E_{img}(x_i)$.
 Simultaneously, the text encoder maps the learnable prompt $\mathbf{p}_c$ to the text feature $\mathbf{f}^{txt}_c = E_{txt}(\mathbf{p}_c)$.
 All features are $\ell_2$-normalized.

-The optimization objective is to maximize the similarity between the image feature and the correct class text feature using a symmetric cross-entropy loss (in the spirit of contrastive VLM training~\cite{pmlr-v139-radford21a,pmlr-v139-jia21b}):
+The optimization objective is to maximize the similarity between the image feature and the correct class text feature using an image-to-text cross-entropy loss (in the spirit of contrastive VLM training~\cite{pmlr-v139-radford21a,pmlr-v139-jia21b}):

 After Stage-PSC, we obtain a set of optimized text features $\mathbf{F}^{txt} = [\mathbf{f}_1^{txt}, \ldots, \mathbf{f}_C^{txt}]$, which serve as fixed semantic anchors for the subsequent stage.